dgp1130/blog/src/www/posts/ctor.md

 is `private` to the class being constructed.
 This is great for creating an abstraction but makes inheritance impossible because a subclass does not know the parameters to provide to its superclass' constructor.
-Factories provide a public API for creating an object, however as we learned earlier, factories do not work well with inheritance because they return an already constructed object!
+Factories provide a public API for creating an object, however they do not work well with inheritance because they return an already constructed object!
+What we need is a factory which returns an *extendable* object.

 Since factories perform the actual business logic associated with creating an object, factories themselves must be *composable*, that is, a subclass factory